MS vs. MA in Counseling: What's the Difference and Which Degree Should You Choose?

 MS vs. MA in Counseling: Curriculum Comparison

-While both degrees share similar features, there are important differences.
+While both types of master's degrees in counseling share similar features, they differ in some key ways.
 An MS in counseling focuses on the scientific and research aspects of the field.
-It also centers on the use of statistics and empirical evidence to inform counseling practice.
-The MA degree is grounded in the humanities, placing more of an emphasis on theoretical applications, therapeutic approaches, and legal and ethical issues.
+It also centers on using statistics and empirical evidence to inform counseling practice.
+The MA degree is grounded in the humanities, emphasizing theoretical applications, therapeutic approaches, and legal and ethical issues.

-Students who hold a bachelor's in liberal arts often pursue the more generalist MA degree.
-The MS degree, which usually offers more specializations, typically admits students with a bachelor's in psychology or a related field.
-Almost all master's programs require 600-700 hours of clinical internships that help fulfill state licensure requirements.
+Students with bachelor's degrees in liberal arts fields often pursue the more generalist MA degree.
+MS programs, which usually offer more specializations, typically admit students with bachelor's degrees in psychology or other related fields.
+Almost all master's degrees in counseling require 600-700 hours of clinical internships that help fulfill state licensure requirements.

-Both master's programs usually take two years of full-time study, requiring approximately 60 credits.
-Core courses include counseling practice; diagnosis, assessment and treatment; and professional orientation and ethics.
+Both master's programs usually require two years of full-time study and approximately 60 credits.
+Core courses include counseling practice; diagnosis, assessment, and treatment; and professional orientation and ethics.
 However, an MS program requires more instruction in research methods, statistics, and evidence-based interventions.

 MS vs. MA in Counseling: Student Outcomes

-Before enrolling in a counseling program, you need to consider whether the program meets your personal needs and career goals.
-Requirements differ for each MS and MA program, depending on where you live and the kinds of specializations offered.
+Before enrolling in a counseling program, you need to research whether the program meets your personal needs and career goals.
+MS and MA requirements differ depending on available specializations and your location.

 Professional Licensure

-Both an MS and MA degree can prepare you for state licensure in preparation for entering careers in the field.
+MS and MA degrees can prepare you for state counseling licensure, which allows you to practice independently and qualify for counseling positions in many work settings.
 Because licensure regulations vary by state, you should always check with your state board before enrolling in a program.
-The licensed professional counselor (LPC) designation is the most common credential, although some states use the title licensed mental health counselor (LMHC) which is generally equivalent to the LPC license.
+The licensed professional counselor (LPC) designation is the most common credential, although some states use the title licensed mental health counselor, which is generally equivalent to the LPC license.

 Career and Salary Outlook